 Increase in Stake by Institutional Investors:

 Increased coverage by research firms, upgrade of ratings by credit rating agencies are some of the factors that bring good performing low PE companies in the notice of institutional investors.
-Once convinced of business advantage of such companies, some institutional investors buy shares of these companies.
+Once convinced of the business advantage of such companies, some institutional investors buy shares of these companies.
 Once such a company features in the portfolio of one institutional investor, other big investors who track peer portfolios get enticed to these companies and a cycle of investments starts.

 During 2012-2015, both Mayur Uniquoters and Vinati Organics witnessed increasing investments by institutional investors: